IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ==========  ==============  ==========  ======  ===============================================  =====
 Identifiers                             Header  Description
 ======================================  ======  ===============================================  =====
-Period      Scenario        Load level  Node    Hydrogen demand of the node for each load level  tH2/h
+Period      Scenario        LoadLevel   Node    Hydrogen demand of the node for each load level  tH2/h
 ==========  ==============  ==========  ======  ===============================================  =====

 Internally, all the values below if positive demand (or above if negative demand) 1e-5 times the maximum system demand of each area will be converted into 0 by the model.